-Hence, prices are lower than Manila, and half compared to Makati.
+Hence, prices are lower than in Manila, and a half compared to Makati.
 However, Cebu City is still expensive compared to other cities in the province.

-Mandaue is a relatively small city but serves as a manufacturing hub, primarily known for the production of furnitures.
+Mandaue is a relatively small city but serves as a manufacturing hub, primarily known for the production of furniture.

 The real estate prices in Mandaue are lower than Cebu City’s, in 2017 prices grow with an annual rate of 1.5%.
 The average price per square meter is around USD 1,600, making it the most affordable urban area in Cebu.

 Lapu-Lapu is a modern city located on Mactan Island.
 The size of the city is almost the same as of Mandaue, both with around 400,000 inhabitants.

 Worth mentioning is that Lapu-Lapu has comparatively better infrastructure.

 According to Knight Frank, Lapu-Lapu’s real estate market was the fastest growing in the region in 2017 with 5.5% year-on-year growth.
 The average price per square meter for condos is currently USD 1,800.